proteomics-bioinformatics-lnbio/galaxy-tools/README.md

 # Galaxy-Tools

-Galaxy-Tools is a online repository for proteomics statistical analysis tools designed by LNBio's team on proteomics.
+Galaxy-Tools is a online repository for proteomics bioinformatics and statistical analysis tools designed by our research team on proteomics.
 The team is composed of:

-  - Daniel Germano Travieso
+  - Daniel Germano Travieso (LNBio)
-  - Flavia Vischi Winck
+  - Flavia Vischi Winck     (USP)
-  - Mateus Bellomo Ruivo
+  - Mateus Bellomo Ruivo    (LNBio- UNICAMP)

-The team works on [CNPEM]'s [LNBio].
+  - Guilherme Telles        (UNICAMP)
+  - Adriana Franco Paes Leme  (LNBio)

+The members of our team work on [CNPEM]'s [LNBio], University of São Paulo (USP) and State University of Campinas (UNICAMP) .

 ### Version
 0.0.1